openvstorage/ovs-documentation/Administration/usingthegui/vpools.md

 The Backend details for a vPool are
 -   Write Speed: The current write speed to the Storage Backend.
 -   Read Speed: The current read speed from the Storage Backend.
--   Type: Type of the Storage Backend.
--   Login: Login/Username used to connect to the Storage Backend.
+-   Backend (Preset): ALBA Backend and used Preset of the Backend.
--   Connection: The Connection (IP, URL, Domainname, Zone, ...) for the Storage Backend.

 The Configuration details for a vPool are